Anjaana Anjaani: Development

-In an interview with the Deccan Herald, Anand talked about how the American sitcom Friends influenced the film's 2 characters revealing he wanted viewers to respond to Kiara and Akash in similar way.
+In an interview with the Deccan Herald, Anand talked about how the American sitcom Friends influenced the film's two characters revealing he wanted viewers to respond to the titular characters in a similar way.
 He said: "I remember when I watched Friends I wanted to meet and know every character.
-That's how I want audiences to feel about Chopra and Kapoor."
-He also wanted the 2 to resonate with the audience the way the characters in Dilwale Dulhania Le Jayenge (1995) did.
-In another interview discussing the film, Anand revealed that he wanted to make it different from his earlier films, aiming for it to be a "subdued romance," which is not sexy.
+That's how I want audiences to feel about Kiara and Akash."
+He also wanted the two to resonate with the audience the way the characters in Dilwale Dulhania Le Jayenge (1995) did.
+In another interview discussing the film, Anand revealed that he wanted to make it different from his earlier films, aiming for it to be a "subdued romance", which is not sexy.
 He said: "Everyone is going to be covered up in scarves and mufflers and trench coats and boots.
 This is a rare instance that you’ll see Indian actors dressed full up without skin show."(sic) In September 2009, it was announced that Sajid Nadiadwala would produce the film as he was highly impressed by the script.

-Priyanka Chopra and Ranbir Kapoor were the original choice for the film and their casting was confirmed by Anand in August 2009.
+Priyanka Chopra and Ranbir Kapoor were the original choices for the film and their casting was confirmed by Anand in August 2009.
 After Chopra had starred earlier in Nadiadwala's Mujhse Shaadi Karogi (2004), both had wanted to work together again, but nothing had materialized.
 Much later, Nadiadwala reached out to her to discuss a film he was developing with Anand and Kapoor.
 Chopra met Anand to discuss the script, but the project did not work out.
 Later when Nadiadwala approached her again with the script of Anjaana Anjaani, Chopra accepted the role.
-Manish Malhotra designed Chopra's clothes, while Mamta Aanand designed Kapoor's.
+Manish Malhotra designed Chopra's clothes, while Mamta Anand designed Kapoor's.
 Salim-Sulaiman composed the background score, while Rameshwar S. Bhagat edited the film.